drJeckyll/esp-mqtt-ota-rgb-led-light/README.md

 MQTT_PREFIX"ww"     - Warm White
 ```

 Settings are saved after each change.
 When device is rebooted settings are restored.
-After each change you will recive new settings via MQTT_PREFIX"settings/reply" topic in JSON format.
+After each change and after restart you will recive new settings via MQTT_PREFIX"settings/reply" topic in JSON format.
 To get settings just send something to MQTT_PREFIX"settings"

 When all colors are set to 0 or max, PWM will be turned OFF.
 In every other case PWM will be ON.
 This is ESP8266 PWM limitation.
 Max can be calculated like this: period * 1000 / 45.
 When you change period it will change max.

+To reboot ESP8266 just send something to MQTT_PREFIX"restart".

 To perform OTA update, first compile rom0.bin and rom1.bin.
 Put them on web server which can be accessed by http://OTA_HOST:OTA_PORT/OTA_PATH.
 For example:
 ```